Rank-sparsity decomposition for planted quasi clique recovery: Related works

 An extension of the matrix completion problem known as matrix decomposition problem was studied in \cite{candesrobust,chandrasekaranrank,chenlow}.
 In this setting, the low rank matrix is a submatrix of a larger matrix with other additional unwanted entries (sometimes called error or corruptions).
 Such a matrix is formed by adding a low-rank matrix to a sparse matrix.
 The goal is to recover the low-rank and sparse components of the given matrix.
 A more difficult version of this is the case when the low-rank matrix has some missing entries. \citeauthor{chenlow} \cite{chenlow} calls this case recovery in presence of errors and erasures.
 Generally, the matrix decomposition problem is stated as follows.
-We are given a matrix $M \in \mathbb{R}^{n_1 \times n_2}$, which is a sum of a low rank matrix $B_0 \in \mathbb{R}^{n_1 \times n_2}$ and a sparse (errors) matrix $C_0 \in \mathbb{R}^{n_1 \times n_2}$.
-The cardinality and the values of the non-zero entries of $C_0$ are not known; likewise the locations of the non-zero entries are also not known.
-The goal is to recover $B_0$ and $C_0$ from $M$.
+We are given a matrix $M \in \mathbb{R}^{n_1 \times n_2}$, which is a sum of a low rank matrix $B \in \mathbb{R}^{n_1 \times n_2}$ and a sparse (errors) matrix $C \in \mathbb{R}^{n_1 \times n_2}$.
+The cardinality and the values of the non-zero entries of $C$ are not known; likewise the locations of the non-zero entries are also not known.
+The goal is to recover $B$ and $C$ from $M$.
 The convex formulation for this problem is:

 where $\lambda$ is a regularisation parameter.
 We will discuss the choice of its value in the next section.

-A pertinent question will be; under what condition is decomposition possible? \citeauthor{chandrasekaranrank} \cite{chandrasekaranrank} tried to answer this question using a geometric method of analysis, whereby the tangent spaces of the algebraic varieties of the low-rank and sparse matrices plays an important role.
-The convex formulation of the matrix completion problem is extended to matrix decomposition problem in \cite{candesrobust}.
-The proof techniques follow the path in \cite{candesexactmatrix} but also rely very much on the powerful Golfing Scheme introduced in \cite{grossrecovering}.
+It turns out that in addition to the incoherence conditions \eqref{standardincoherence} -- \eqref{jointincoherence}, it is also required that sparsity pattern does not exist in the entries of $C$.
+Moreover, exact recovery of $(B, C)$ via \eqref{mdp} is theoretically linked with finding an approximate dual matrix, $Q$, for which the Golfing Scheme is used \cite{candesrobust}.

 In this paper, we adapt matrix decomposition technique to recovery of planted quasi-clique.
 We are inspired by the work of \citeauthor{amesnuclear} \cite{amesnuclear} but our problem formulation and proof technique differ greatly.
 We provide a novel theoretical guarantee for maximum quasi-clique recovery using convex relaxation.
+The major tool used to achieve the new results was the $l_{\infty, 2}$ norm.
 Our work can be seen as an extension of \cite{chenincoherence} to matrix decomposition problem.